godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`SpaceParameter<enum_PhysicsServer2D_SpaceParameter>` **SPACE_PARAM_BODY_TIME_TO_SLEEP** = ``6``

 Constant to set/get the maximum time of activity.
 A body marked as potentially inactive for both linear and angular velocity will be put to sleep after this time.
+The default value of this parameter is :ref:`ProjectSettings.physics/2d/time_before_sleep<class_ProjectSettings_property_physics/2d/time_before_sleep>`.

 .. _class_PhysicsServer2D_constant_SPACE_PARAM_CONSTRAINT_DEFAULT_BIAS: